 What should my dentist check for at every cleaning visit?

 For an accurate assessment of implant health dentists and hygienists need to probe and measure the gums around the implant the same was as around teeth, check and compare x-rays annually, look for looseness, check the bite and check all of the components that are attached to the implants to make sure that they are functioning properly.

 Schedule an Appointment

-Even if you have not gotten dental implants from Dr. Silberg, we are happy to help if you are concerned about your dental implants.
+Even if you have not received dental implants from Dr. Silberg, we are happy to help if you are concerned about your implants.
 Schedule an appointment with us today and Dr. Silberg can take a look at your implants and help you keep them for life!